-Metal roofs are often used to cover large areas because of their high strength to weight ratio.
-This means that you can have long, column free spans and lighter structures that use minimal framing material.
+Metal roofs are often used to cover large areas because of their high strength-to-weight ratio.
+This means that you can have long, column-free spans and lighter structures that use minimal framing material.
 The thickness of sheeting is measured as its BMT (base metal thickness).
 Steel with a higher BMT generally means the sheet can span further between supports.
-Soft or lower strength steels are generally thicker than hard, hi tensile steels.
+Soft or lower-strength steels are generally thicker than hard, high-tensile steels.
 These are commonly used in applications where tight curving is required.

-Terracotta and concrete tiles offer more resistance to wind suction in storms than lighter weight metal roofs.
-If damage is sustained in a storm, you only need replace the damaged tiles.
+Terracotta and concrete tiles offer more resistance to wind suction in storms than lighter-weight metal roofs.
+If damage is sustained in a storm, you only need to replace the damaged tiles.
 A benefit of a tiled roof is that one or two cracked or broken tiles can be easily reshuffled around.
-The modular natural of tiles makes them a cost effective material over the long term.
+The modular nature of tiles makes them a cost-effective material over the long term.